Backporting the SwiftUI 4 ImageRenderer to iOS 13

 When backporting ImageRenderer

-warning for types, and there’s no @unavailable
+warning for types, and there is no @unavailable

 attribute.